Lane County Health Data

 What is the life expectancy in Lane County?

-Life expectancy data for Lane County is currently being processed from CDC records.
+Life expectancy data for Lane County is not available in the current dataset.

 How does Lane County health compare to the Kansas average?